Where Did Donald Trump Go to College?

 Honorary Degrees

-Trump has received several honorary degrees, with all but two being revoked since he entered politics in 2015.
+Trump has received several honorary degrees, though all but two have been revoked since he entered politics in 2015.

 In 2010, Robert Gordon University in Scotland awarded Trump an honorary business administration doctorate.
 The university withdrew the degree in December 2015, after Trump called for “a total and complete shutdown of Muslims entering the United States.”